kevinmfreire/REID-GAN/README.md

 You first want to create a virtual Environment and install all the requirements using pip install -r requirements.txt Afterwards you want to run the prep.py file to prepare all your data.
 You have the option to normalize your training/testing data within the prep.py.

-This repository is still under development and not completed, I have verious branches for different model training however my most current branch is rinet.
+This repository is still under development and not completed, I have two branches for different model training however my most current branch is rinet.